Test Catalog

 This test is not designed to detect low levels of mosaicism or differentiate between somatic and germline variants.
 If there is a possibility that any detected variant is somatic, additional testing may be necessary to clarify the significance of results.

 Genes may be added or removed based on updated clinical relevance.
-For the most up to date list of genes included in this test, see Targeted Genes and Methodology Details for Hereditary Breast/Gynecologic Cancer Panel.
-For detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor at 800-533-1710.
+For the most up to date list of genes included in this test as well as detailed information regarding gene specific performance and technical limitations, see Method Description or contact a laboratory genetic counselor at 800-533-1710.

 If the patient has had an allogeneic hematopoietic stem cell transplant or a recent blood transfusion, results may be inaccurate due to the presence of donor DNA.
 Call Mayo Clinic Laboratories for instructions for testing patients who have received a bone marrow transplant.